 Medication (usually tablets) is effective in about 70 per cent of men with erectile dysfunction.
 Brand names include Viagra®, Cialis® and Levitra®.
 These are known as PDE5 inhibitors – they inhibit a particular enzyme in the penis, improving the erectile response to normal sexual stimulation.

 Tablets should usually be taken at least one hour before sexual contact.
 With Cialis® tablets, taking a lower dose on a daily basis can allow more spontaneous sexual activity.
 Fatty meals and large amounts of alcohol can interfere with the body’s absorption of some of these medications.

 Side effects may include facial flushing, nasal congestion, headaches and indigestion.
 Although these medications act in a similar way, there are important differences between them, such as the period of time for which they are active.

 Your doctor will help you decide the best treatment for you.
 Oral medication may not be suitable for all men.
-Men taking nitrate-containing heart medication should always consult their doctor, as erectile dysfunction medication may interact with these medications.
+If you are taking nitrate-containing heart medication, consult your doctor as erectile dysfunction medication may interact with these medications.

-Psychotherapy and counselling can help if one of the underlying causes of erectile dysfunction is psychological.
-Counselling can also benefit a man who has lost sexual confidence, even though his erectile dysfunction is caused by physical factors.
-It may be provided by your doctor, a psychologist or a psychiatrist.
+Counselling and psychotherapy can help if one of the underlying causes of your erectile dysfunction is psychological.
+Counselling can also benefit men who have lost sexual confidence, even though their erectile dysfunction is caused by physical factors.
+Counselling may be provided by your doctor, a psychologist or a psychiatrist.
 Your partner may also be involved.

 Placing a rubber ring around the base of the penis can help make it rigid enough for intercourse.
-This can be useful when a man is able to get an erection, but has difficulty maintaining it.
+This can be useful when you are able to get an erection, but have difficulty maintaining it.